-Description The subjects comprise a two storey end terraced house.
-At the date of inspection the property was occupied, fully furnished and the floors were covered throughout.
-Accommodation GROUND FLOOR - Entrance Vestibule, Hallway, Living Room and Kitchen/Breakfast Room.
-FIRST FLOOR - Two Bedrooms (One with En-Suite Shower) and Bathroom.
-Gross internal floor area (m2) 71 sq m or thereby.
+Description The subjects comprise an extended two storey detached house.
+At the date of inspection the property was unoccupied, unfurnished with the floors covered throughout.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Lounge/Dining Room, Kitchen/Breakfast Room, Two Bedrooms, Shower Room and WC compartment.
+First Floor: Two Bedrooms.
+Gross internal floor area (m2) 160m2 or thereby.
 Neighbourhood and location The subjects are situated in a residential area lying close to the centre of Dalkeith which caters for local shopping, educational and social amenities.
-Age Approximately 1960s.
+Age Approximately 1950s with later additions.
 Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stack is built up off the mutual wallhead in masonry roughcast construction.
+The chimney stack is built up off the wall head in pointed brick construction.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is of pitched design overlaid in tile work under a central tiled ridge.
-No access to any roof void area could be gained at the date of inspection.
+Roofing including roof space The roof is of pitched design overlaid in tile work under a central tiled ridge.
+Limited access to the main roof void was gained via a hatch formed to the first floor bedroom ceiling.
+The space between the joists was noted to be insulated.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The rainwater goods fitted to the eaves appeared to be to cast iron design with matching downpipes.
+The rainwater goods fitted to the eaves appear to be to UPVC design and UPVC downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are believed to be to cavity brick construction, roughcast externally incorporating a smooth rendered base course.
+The main walls are believed to be cavity masonry construction, pointed synthetic stone externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are to uPVC double glazed design.
-Access to the subject property is via an entrance door of uPVC design incorporating glazed inserts.
-Access to the rear elevation is gained by a uPVC designed door incorporating glazed inserts.
+The windows appear to be to a mixture of UPVC and aluminium double glazed design Access to the subject property is via an entrance door of timber design incorporating glazed inserts.
+Access to the side elevation is gained via a timber design door with accessed gained to the rear elevation via UPVC patio doors.
 External decorations Visually inspected.
-Paintwork and uPVC finishes were noted.
+Paintwork, aluminium and UPVC finishes were noted.
 Conservatories / porches Not applicable.
-Communal areas Circulation areas visually inspected.
-There is a shared access drive serving the subject property.
-Garages and permanent outbuildings Visually inspected.
-There is a single detached car garage serving the subject property of concrete panel design under a concrete profile roof.
-Access is gained via an up and over metal door.
-Internally the flooring is to solid screed construction with light and power noted.
+Communal areas Not applicable.
+Caragos and parmonant authoritations Visually inspected Garages and permanent outbuildings Visually inspected.
+The property benefits from a single car garage of brick construction under a flat roof.
+Access is gained via a timber door.
+Adjoining the garage there is a workshop with access gained via a timber door.
+Internally the property is to solid screed construction with light and power noted.